 All these useful insights into your spending habits shouldn’t go to waste.
-Budgeting is the primary method of curbing your expenditure but when it comes to making a budget of your own, setting attainable goals is the key.
+Budgeting is pretty much the best way to save money quickly but when it comes to making a budget of your own, setting attainable goals is key.
 Even if you are on a low income, budgeting for better spending can save you a lot of hassle and headaches, and could even leave you with a rainy day fund to be proud of.

 There are so many reasons why budgeting makes sense.
-As well as putting a stop to overspending, budgeting will help you prioritise and reach the financial goals that may never have been possible before.
-Whether your goal is to get out of debt, save for your first home, start your own business or something a little more modest, like putting some money aside for a great family day out or holiday, budgeting gives you the plan you need to get there.
-Budgeting also puts you in control, and you may be surprised by just how empowering that is.
-Making a budget can unlock greater flexibility to cover unexpected expenses or to do something you’ve always wanted to do, like an impromptu city break, sky dive or night out.
-More importantly, budgeting gives you the biggest, and most effective, tool to change your financial future, for the better.
+As well as putting a stop to overspending, it will help you prioritise and reach the financial goals that may never have been possible before.
+Whether your goal is to get out of debt, save for your first home, start your own business or something a little more modest, like putting some money aside for a great family day out or holiday.
+Budgeting gives you the plan and means that you need to get there.
+It also puts you in control, and you may be surprised by just how empowering that is.
+Making a budget can unlock greater flexibility to cover unexpected expenses or to do something you’ve always wanted to do, like an impromptu city break, skydive or night out.
+More importantly, budgeting gives you the biggest and most effective, tool to change your financial future, for the better.

 …and stick to it